Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Don’t conduct any transactions on unsecured websites.
 Make sure a website is legitimate before handing over any details.

-How can identity theft affect my credit report?
+How can identity theft affect your credit report?

 The person assuming your identity can apply for new loans, credit cards and mobile phone contracts in your name with no intention of ever paying back the debt they rack up.
 They can also max out your existing credit cards and spend funds in your bank account.